|

 company (chickens are surprisingly tribal), Bernie & Beatrice are

+our beautiful black and gold Livornese.
 The story doesn't end here, of course.
 I am hatching plans

 (!) to give the girls a man to boss around so we have have lots more